imrafaelmerino/java-fun/docs/README.md

 ```

 A Gen is a function that takes a seed of type Random and returns a lazy
-computation of a type O. Laziness is key in order to be able to compose
+computation of type O. Laziness is key in order to be able to compose
 generators easily.

 There are two crucial static factory methods to create generators: